signature-opensource/CK-StObj/CK.Poco.Json/README.md

 The key aspects of this serialization are:
 - Serialization starts with Poco: data must be subordinated to a Poco, it must ultimately be referenced by a Poco property: see [Registered types only](#registered-types-only) below.
-- We do NOT handle graphs: the serialized object must not reference itself: cycles are error.
+- We do NOT handle graphs: the serialized object must not reference itself: cycles trigger errors.
 - The serialization code is generated, this does not use reflection.
 The way this work is more complex that the basics System.Text.Json.
 More complex but also deeply "type safe" and potentially more efficient.
 - Adding code generation to support specific types or types family is possible.
 Recall that it is not a converter (see [here](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-converters-how-to)